 Indians are not always prudish.

 A granite-slab fence becomes a billboard.

 All the usual suspects.

 Around the corner, a grocery store with wrapped-produce and frozen-food sections that nobody who knew India 20 years ago ever thought they'd live to see.

 Twenty years ago, fruit juice in India was something you made for yourself--or watched somebody make with an old street-side crusher, from which the juice was poured into a glass rinsed in a bucket of water.

 Good or bad?
-Whatever you think, you'd better get out of the way.
+Whatever you think, there's no stopping it short of an asteroid or the equivalent.